What Is Gourmet Sea Salt?

 French Fleur de Sel

-- Unsurprisingly, Europe provides a high number of the world’s artisan sea salts.
+- Unsurprisingly, Europe provides a high number of the world’s artisanal sea salts.
 France has possibly the most famous of them all: Fleur de sel, or flower of the sea.

 - It is collected from Brittany’s sea water that becomes trapped in the medieval salt marshes of Guerrange, whose sandy bottoms lend them their grey color.